exakat/exakat/docs/Rules.rst

 Constants defined with their namespace.

-When defining constants with `define() <http://www.php.net/define>`_ function, it is possible to include the actual namespace :
+When defining constants with `'define() <http://www.php.net/define>`_ function, it is possible to include the actual namespace :

 .. code-block:: php